Skip to main content

 • Regions provide additional guidance when there is greater risk in a community.

-The current public health guidance for schools for the 2021/22 school year:
+The current public health guidance for schools for the 2023/24 school year:

-Preventing COVID-19 in Schools
+Preventing illness in schools

 Attending school in person is important for a student’s education and well-being.
 Every school in B.C. has a communicable disease plan that details what they must do to prevent the spread of COVID-19.
 Plans include multiple layers of protection.